 - Do not assume that because you have received a scholarship previously, that you will automatically receive another award.
-Some students make the error of assuming that they will not have to be as careful filling out their application package when applying the second or even third time around.
+Some students make the error of assuming that they will not have to be as careful filling out their application package when applying the second or third time around.

 - Be aware that there are new students competing for scholarships.
 You must present a high quality package each year to be awarded another scholarship.

-The only way for the recommendations to become a part of your application is for the recommenders to respond to the e-mail/link requests generated from the electronic application.
+The only way for the recommendations to become a part of your application is for the recommenders to respond to the e-mail/link requests generated from the online application.
 Separate recommendations will not be accepted (paper or e-mail).
 If you have previously attended Park University then at least one of the recommenders must be a Park University professor.
 The other recommender can be a professor/teacher, employer/supervisor, coach or counselor.
-If you are a transfer student the first recommender must be a professor from your previous school.
+If you are a transfer student, the first recommender must be a professor from your previous school.
 If you are a first time freshman then your first recommender must be a high school teacher.